Merzasphor/MWSE/docs/source/lua/type/niPointLight.rst

 `flags`_ (`number`_)
     Flags, dependent on the specific object type.

+`fogProperty`_ (`niFogProperty`_, `nil`_)
+    Convenient access to this object's fog property.
+Setting this value to be nil will erase the property, while setting it to a valid fog property will set (or replace) it.

 `linearAttenuation`_ (`number`_)
     The linear attenuation factor.

+`materialProperty`_ (`niMaterialProperty`_, `nil`_)
+    Convenient access to this object's material property.
+Setting this value to be nil will erase the property, while setting it to a valid material property will set (or replace) it.

 `name`_ (`string`_)
     The human-facing name of the given object.